YU-Zhejian/art_modern/Readme.md

 seqtk seq tmp/test_small_pe/NC_001416.1.fq -2 > tmp/test_small_pe/NC_001416.1_2.fq
 ```

-You may also generate SAM/BAM files and split it using SAMtools.
+You may also generate SAM/BAM files and extract PE FASTQ from them using `samtools`.

 ### Is there an interface for Python, Java, and more?